IBMDataScience/clickers/README.md

 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/corr-plot.png)

-## Back to Modeler to Train an ML Model
+## Back to Modeler to train an ML model

 + Compute correlations between ArrDelay and the rest of the columns.
-First drag and drop the Statistics node (under Outputs), select the ArrDelay column, unselect all statistics.
+First, drag and drop the Statistics node (under Outputs), select the ArrDelay column, unselect all statistics.
 Under correlate click "Add Columns" and select all columns.
 Unselect the Show correlation strength labels in output.
 Click save.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/corr-arrdelay.png)